syoung102/Software-Development-Skills-Mobile/README.md

         mInflater = (LayoutInflater) c.getSystemService(Context.LAYOUT_INFLATER_SERVICE);
     }
 ```
-The waiting time is determined by the number of people.
+The waiting time is determined by the number of people. <br>
 The resource file contains only the names of the rides and the number of people waiting.

 <br>